mirego/debug-panel/README.md

 * a use case with a typed parameters function that creates a list of item view data
 * property delegates that can be used directly in existing code to reduce the friction from reading debug values

 The view data list created by the use case can be passed to a builtin view model that handles the user interactions.
-You have the choice to either use the default UI that comes with the library,<br>
-or the build your own based on the view models.
+You have the choice to either use the default UI that comes with the library or to build your own.

 <a name="setup"></a>
 ## Setup